-Playa de Muro is a beautiful six kilometres long Blue Flag, white sandy beach in the north of Mallorca.
+Playa de Muro is a beautiful 6 kilometre long, Blue Flag award-winning, white sandy beach in the north of Mallorca.
 It's generally quieter than neighbouring Alcudia beach because of its out of town location.

-The westernmost sector is unimaginatively called Playa de Muro Sector I. It's located only 3 kilometres from Port d'Alcudia and almost joined with the town's own beach.
-A whole host of hotels and restaurants surround this sandy stretch.
+This westernmost sector is located only 3 kilometres from Port d'Alcudia and almost joined with the town's own beach.
+A whole host of hotels and restaurants surround this sandy stretch

 The next sector officially starts at the S'Oberta canal which runs through S'Albufera Natural Park.
-This part of the beach is known as Playa de Muro Sector II or Es Braç.
-There are still resort hotels at the rear of the beach and all the facilities as above, but it's slightly less busy.
+There are still resort hotels at the rear of the beach and all the facilities as above but is slightly less busy

 As the facilities begin to disappear and more natural surroundings are apparent, the beach becomes known as Es Comu.
 You'll find 1.5 km of unspoilt beach here, with sand dunes, pine trees and juniper bushes to the rear.
-Access is a bit trickier as you need to walk from either side of the beach: from Casetes des Capellans, about 1 km from Can Picafort, and by Es Braç.
+Access is a bit trickier as you need to walk from either side of the beach: from Casetes des Capellans, about 1 km from Can Picafort, or from Es Braç.
 Parking is available at both ends.
-This stretch of Playa de Muro is included within the S'Albufera Natural Park.
+This stretch of Playa de Muro is included within the S'Albufera Natural Park

-As you head closer to Can Picafort, the beach starts to become busier and is known as Es Capellans.
-It runs for about 400 metres and you are back in tourist land with all the facilities that you could need.
-Unlike the other three sections of the beach, Es Capellans does not have a Blue Flag award as yet.
+As you head closer to Can Picafort the beach starts to become busier.
+The beach here runs for about 400 metres and you are back in tourist land with all the facilities that you could need.
+Unlike the other three sections of the beach, Es Capellans does not have a Blue Flag award (at time of writing)

 - Disabled access

 - Diving / Scuba Centre